Manspear/StyleGuide/README.md

 Examples:
 - If you get an animation file named "A_Flying" then the AnimBP node using that animation should be named "Flying"
 - Names of variables and concepts consistent, avoid synonyms.
 (EnemyHP, PlayerStatusBar, BossHealthbar -> just pick statusbar)
+- When you use event dispatchers / callbacks, have the name of the callback hint at where it gets called

 **0.0.7 Common Sense Code**
 The first event taking place should be placed top left